ruancomelli/hazmate/REPORT.md

 ### Multi-Modal Analysis

-This project only uses text data primarily for simplicity and cost-effectiveness, but analyzing product images could be a great way to improve the accuracy of the system.
+This project currently uses only text data, primarily for simplicity and cost-effectiveness.
+However, analyzing product images could significantly improve the classification accuracy, especially since several LLMs are now multi-modal.

 ### Knowledge Base

-Currently, knowledge is added to the system by contributing to the RAG vector store.
-However, it does not include normative or technical information that could be used to improve the accuracy of the system.
-Such documents could be made available through the Model Context Protocol (MCP) for the LLM to use.
-Having a document store that is updated regularly would be another great way to improve the accuracy of the system, allowing human expertise to be integrated into the system in another way.
+Currently, knowledge is added to the system via contributions to the RAG vector store.
+However, it does not include normative or technical information that could further improve accuracy.
+Such documents could be made available to the LLM through the Model Context Protocol (MCP).
+Maintaining a document store that is updated regularly would be another effective way to enhance accuracy and integrate human expertise.

 ### Hallucination Control Techniques

-One technique to mitigate hallucination is to require the classification agent to provide a list of the sources of the information it used to make the prediction.
-This evidence list could be used to audit the system and ensure that it is not hallucinating.
-For example, the Judge LLM pattern is a great way to do this: another agent would be responsible for auditing the evidence list and checking that the sources are sufficient and relevant for the prediction.
+One technique to mitigate hallucination is to require the classification agent to provide a list of the sources it used to make its prediction.
+This evidence list can then be audited to ensure the system is not hallucinating.
+For example, the Judge LLM pattern achieves this by introducing another agent responsible for reviewing the evidence list and verifying that the sources are sufficient and relevant.

 ## Conclusion

-This technical challenge demonstrates a working proof-of-concept for hazmat detection that successfully addresses the key requirements outlined by MercadoLibre.
-While not production-ready, the solution showcases a solid foundation that could be evolved into a production system with additional engineering effort.
+This technical challenge demonstrates a working proof-of-concept for hazmat detection that successfully addresses the key requirements defined by MercadoLibre.
+While not yet production-ready, the solution provides a solid foundation that could be evolved into a production system with additional engineering effort.

 **Key Accomplishments:**

-- Successfully collected 100,000 real products from MercadoLibre's API, overcoming significant technical challenges including OAuth limitations and endpoint restrictions
+- Successfully collected 100,000 real products from MercadoLibre's API, overcoming significant technical challenges such as OAuth limitations and endpoint restrictions
 - Built a functional LLM-based classification system achieving 97.3% accuracy on definitive hazmat cases without fine-tuning
-- Developed a simple but effective evaluation methodology using product attributes as ground truth, enabling reliable performance assessment without manual labeling
+- Developed a simple yet effective evaluation methodology using product attributes as ground truth, enabling reliable performance assessment without manual labeling
-- Implemented RAG architecture to enhance classification with domain-specific examples
+- Implemented a RAG architecture to enhance classification with domain-specific examples
-- Created comprehensive documentation of the approach, challenges, and architectural decisions
+- Produced comprehensive documentation of the approach, challenges, and architectural decisions

-While this implementation serves as a strong proof-of-concept, transitioning to production would require additional work including robust monitoring, error handling, scalability optimizations, and comprehensive testing.
 The foundation established here provides a clear path forward for building a production-grade hazmat detection system.